JiaCheng2004/JiaCheng2004/README.md

   - [marong-website](https://github.com/JiaCheng2004/marong-website)
   - [ChessGame](https://github.com/JiaCheng2004/ChessGame)

-If you feel there are issues with my code, it's definitely not your fault.
+If you feel there are issues with my code.
 Feel free to reach out to me.
-I'm more than happy to help.
+I'm more than happy to help and make changes to my code.
 #### :mailbox: Contact me:
 Discord: jc.2023
 <br/>